-Example Thesis Work Timeline
+Example: Thesis Work Timeline

-Important Note: The required deadlines for submission to The Graduate School and the SFP of your thesis work and forms are usually two weeks prior to finals week, not the end of the semester.
+Important Note: The required deadlines for submission to the Graduate School and the SFP of your thesis work and forms are usually two weeks prior to finals week, not the end of the semester.
 The faculty will not accept "last-minute" defense work.
 A suggested schedule for your defense semester is the following:

-Rough Cut of Film/Early Draft of Paper 10 Weeks Before Submission Due Date Next Cut of film/Next Draft of Paper 7 Weeks Before Submission Date Fine Cut of Film/Advanced Draft of Paper 5 Weeks Before Submission Date Defense Cut of Film/Defense Draft of Paper 3 Weeks Before Submission Date Defense 1 Week Before Graduate School Submission Due Date (To allow revision time)
+Rough Cut of Film/Early Draft of Paper 10 Weeks Before Submission Due Date Next Cut of Film/Next Draft of Paper 7 Weeks Before Submission Date Fine Cut of Film/Advanced Draft of Paper 5 Weeks Before Submission Date Defense Cut of Film/Defense Draft of Paper 3 Weeks Before Submission Date Defense 1 Week Before Graduate School Submission Due Date (To allow revision time)

 NOTE: Because faculty serve on multiple committees, earlier timeframes may be required.
+You should also expect that your thesis work will require at least two semesters of focused work, if not more.

-Graduate School Submission: Following a successful defense, you are required to turn in an electronic copy of your correctly formatted thesis to The Graduate School.
-The Graduate School Assistant will submit the electronic copy of your film to the Graduate school.
+Graduate School Submission: Following a successful defense, you are required to turn in an electronic copy of your correctly formatted thesis and a H.264 compressed mp4 with a paragraph description of the film to the Graduate School in the Submission Portal under the Electronic Theses and Dissertations.
+Within the Submission Portal, you will need to sign a publication agreement that states you want your thesis published immediately or delayed by a year.
+A confirmation email will be sent to Committee to confirm the final paper has been submitted, for their records only.
+The Student Assistant MFA Coordinator will need an electronic copy of the final thesis paper.
 The appropriate forms as outlined above must be submitted as well.

-One Credit Extension: If a student cannot complete the thesis work and defense by the Graduate School deadline but can finish these requirements before the start of classes for the following semester, the student may register for a one-credit extension.
+One Credit Extension: If you cannot complete the thesis work and defense by the semester deadline but can finish these requirements before the start of classes for the following semester, you may register for a one-credit extension.
 Please see the Graduate School website for additional information about this option.

-Summer Defenses.
-No faculty member is required to either chair or participate in a defense during the summer semester.
-Note that most faculty are "off contract" during the summer months and are typically involved in their own production and research work, often away from campus.
+Summer Defenses: No faculty member is required to either chair or participate in a defense during the summer semester.
+Note that most faculty are "off con are "off contract" during the summer months and are typically involved in their own production and research work, often away from campus.
 A summer defense will be scheduled only if the Chair and the other Committee members unanimously agree to conduct the defense.
 Otherwise, the defense will be delayed until the following fall semester.